 - Organic cotton fabric and waterproof coating: The waterproof coating is also food-grade polyethylene so it will be non-toxic and also prevent stains.
 There are also heat-sealed waterproof seams, which prevents moisture and provides a more hygienic design.

 - Fits in both standard cribs and toddler beds

 - Removable cover to handle stains, spills, and accidents

 - Lifetime warranty

 Breathability is a big factor to take into consideration even when shopping for an adult-size mattress.
-It is really important with crib mattresses, however, because infants will roll themselves over at night and you want to make sure they have ample airflow when they are face down.
+It is really important with crib mattresses, however, because infants will roll themselves over at night and adults want to make sure children have ample airflow when they are face down.

 Naturepedic worked to make this crib mattress “ultra-breathable” in a couple ways.
 The biggest one is the removable mattress cover/pad that comes with the mattress.
 The fabric is waterproof and made of 100% organic cotton.
 The company says the breathable mattress pad maximizes airflow between the baby and mattress for a cool, comfortable sleep with less risk of overheating.